Posted byon under

 app/__init__.py: Flask application instance

-The script above simply creates the application object as an instance of class
+The script above creates the application object as an instance of class

 Flask imported from the flask package.
 The